"There are one or two slightly offensive suggestions scattered amid the more complimentary phrases but I am prepared to rise above that if you are."

 "What seems, at face value, to be a light-hearted comedy about an inept middle-aged spinster attempting poetry is actually a very, very clever piece of solo theatre.
 The main joke is supposed to be that Samantha Mann barely gets around to doing any poetry, instead waffling away to the audience with one digression after another, but it is in these digressions that the story comes together.
 And to cleverly piece together this story under the cover of such convincing hesitation, repetition and digression is one of the best performances I've seen, easily up there with the best performances I've seen in full-scale full-budget professional shows."

-Review of Stories About Love, Death & A Rabbit at the 2014 Buxton Fringe Festival by Richard Stamp of Fringe Guru:
+Review of Stories About Love, Death & A Rabbit at the 2014 Buxton Fringe Festival by Richard Stamp, in Fringe Guru:

 "This delightful show sits halfway between comedy and solo theatre, delivering plenty of laugh-aloud surprises yet concealing a sharp-edged poignancy too.
 Hosted by middle-aged librarian Ms Samantha Mann, it's a broad-ranging monologue about loves lost, lives lived... and the trials of sharing her home with a rabbit.
 Though she seems at first prim and practical, Samantha gradually reveals both an intriguing past and an adventurous personality, stumbling through a public journey of self-discovery which I felt positively privileged to join her on."